 If you can't see the meter head, try digging around because they sometimes have dirt or grass covering the top of them.
 Once you locate it and the valve is turned off by the house, watch the meter to see if is turning.
 If it is still turning, then the leak is between the meter and the house.

 At this point, walk the area between the meter and the shut-off valve.
 Look for signs of a leak such as: soft muddy areas, grass that is greener than the rest or growing much faster than other areas.
-If you see such an obvious sign, call the plumber or assess if you can make a repair yourself.
+If you see such an obvious sign, call the plumber or assess if you can make a repair yourself. - Check the showerhead for leaks: It should be a fairly straightforward home repair if this is a source of leaking.

-• Check the toilet for leaks: Check the toilet for leaks by removing the top off the tank and listening very closely.
+- Check the toilet for leaks: Check the toilet for leaks by removing the top off the tank and listening very closely.
 If you hear any hissing at all, try to locate where it is coming from.
 If you locate the area where the leak is coming from, assess it and determine if you can fix it.
 If you can't, then call a plumber.
 You can also add food coloring to the tank and if it leaks out into the bowl it usually will be an indication to change out the flapper.

-• Follow the Money: Compare your water utilities bill with past bills to see if it is larger than usual.
+- Follow the Money: Compare your water utilities bill with past bills to see if it is larger than usual.

-• Hot Water Tanks: Check the Pressure Relief Valve on the hot water tank.
+- Hot Water Tanks: Check the Pressure Relief Valve on the hot water tank.
 Sometimes these valves are plumbed directly into a drain and may be leaking without your knowledge.
 If you can't remove the drain pipe to check for a leak listen for a hissing sound, it may be leaking.

-• Locate the water meter: Typically it will be located in the front of your property near the road on either side of the property line.
+- Locate the water meter: Typically it will be located in the front of your property near the road on either side of the property line.
 It is in a black box even with the ground.
 Once you have found the meter you can turn off the water to repair any leaks.

-• Read the meter twice: Check the reading on the water meter before you leave the house, when no one else is going to be home for a while using water.
+- Read the meter twice: Check the reading on the water meter before you leave the house, when no one else is going to be home for a while using water.
 After an hour or two, check the reading again.
 If the numbers have changed any, you have a leak.

-• Try to locate a leak by the house: This will require you to locate all the hose-bibs (hose-bibs are the pipes that you hook your hoses to, in case you were unsure!).
+- Try to locate a leak by the house: This will require you to locate all the hose-bibs (hose-bibs are the pipes that you hook your hoses to, in case you were unsure!).
 Usually an average residence has one hose-bib in the front and one in the back, but be sure to find every one that you have and listen carefully.

 Once you have located them, take a screwdriver, preferably one long enough to give yourself room to work, and put the metal tip of the screwdriver directly on the metal part of the hose-bib.
 Put your thumb knuckle on the top of the screwdriver, and then place your knuckle on the side of your head, immediately in front of your ear.
 The sound will travel directly to your ear drum.
 The idea, here, is for the solid screwdriver to work like a stethoscope.
 This works for most metal valves, as well.